Set configuration and organization databases for SQL Server AlwaysOn failover

 To do this, click Start, and then click Run.
 In the Open box, type iisreset, and then click OK.

-Restart all Microsoft Dynamics CRM services in the deployment on all servers where Microsoft Dynamics CRM Server 2013 features are installed.
+Restart all Microsoft Dynamics 365 services in the deployment on all servers where Microsoft Dynamics CRM Server 2013 features are installed.

 Start SQL Server Management Studio and connect to the instance of SQL Server that is the primary replica in the availability group.

-In SQL Server Management Studio, expand Availability Groups, right-click the availability group that you created for Microsoft Dynamics CRM, and then click Show Dashboard.
+In SQL Server Management Studio, expand Availability Groups, right-click the availability group that you created for Microsoft Dynamics 365, and then click Show Dashboard.

 The dashboard displays all replicas and the synchronization state.
-Notice that you can view the dashboard from any replica in the availability group.
+You can view the dashboard from any replica in the availability group.

-Verify that a Microsoft Dynamics CRM can connect to the availability group.
-For example, start Internet Explorer, and connect to the Microsoft Dynamics CRM organization URL.
+Verify that a Microsoft Dynamics 365 can connect to the availability group.
+For example, start Internet Explorer, and connect to the Microsoft Dynamics 365 organization URL.

 From the dashboard described in the previous procedure, click Start Failover Wizard to begin the failover process.